calebwin/populate/README.md

 I have 2 data-sets to demonstrate the behind-the-scenes element recycling that takes place.

 Feel free to use this for non-commercial or commercial use with or without credit.
 I am continuing to develop and optimize populate.js and hope to increase its efficiancy and usefulness.

+TODO
+- Append changed nodes to a document fragment; then, append the fragment to the document
+- Store pointer references to nodes
+- Pre-determine the length of arrays of children of nodes before traversing